msu/csci-432-fall2021/README.md

 Office hours:

-* Prof. Fasy: TBA, and by appointment.
-Via Zoom.
+* Prof. Fasy: Monday 9:30-10:30, Wednesday after class, and by appointment.
 * TA: TBA.

 Note: These office hours are times that we are available to meet, and will be